AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

       _,_ : σ ≈ᶜ δ → t ≈ t' → (σ , t) ≈ᶜ (δ , t')
 ~~~

-Substitutions are list of syntactic terms while semantic context are lists of semantic terms, so they can be elementwise related by `_≈_`{.agda}.
+Substitutions are lists of syntactic terms while semantic context are lists of semantic terms, so they can be elementwise related by `_≈_`{.agda}.

 Mirroring `ᴺ`, we need monotonicity for semantic terms and contexts: